-Moreover, for a usual ring $A$, let $A_{\bs}$ denote the analytic ring defined in \cite[Definition 2.9.1]{Mann22}.
-We note that the analytic ring structure of $\Zbb_{p,\bs}$ is induced from $\Zbb_{\bs}$. \item For a condensed animated ring $A$ and for a morphism of usual rings $B\to \pi_0A(\ast)$, let $(A,B)_{\bs}$ denote the condensed animated ring $A$ with the induced analytic ring structure from $B_{\bs}$.
+Moreover, for a usual ring $A$, let $(A,A)_{\square}$ denote the analytic ring defined in \cite[Definition 2.9.1]{Mann22}.
+We note that the analytic ring structure of $\Zbb_{p,\square}$ is induced from $\Zbb_{\square}$. \item For a condensed animated ring $A$ and for a morphism of usual rings $B\to \pi_0A(\ast)$, let $(A,B)_{\square}$ denote the condensed animated ring $A$ with the induced analytic ring structure from $(B,B)_{\square}$.
 For details, see \cite[Definition 2.1]{Mikami23}.
-When $B=\Zbb$, then we simply write $A_{\bs}$ for $(A,\Zbb)_{\bs}$. \item For animated $\Qbb_{p,\bs}$-algebras $R$ and $A$, let $R_A$ denote the condensed animated $A$-algebra $R \otimes_{\Qbb_{p,\bs}}^{\Lbb}A$.
-For an analytic space $X$ over $\AnSpec \Qbb_{p,\bs}$, let $X_A$ denote the analytic space $X \times_{\AnSpec\Qbb_{p,\bs}}\AnSpec A_{\bs}$ over $\AnSpec A_{\bs}$. \item For a profinite set $S$ and an object $M\in \Dcal(\Zbb_{\bs})$, we write $C(S,M)=R\intHom_{\Zbb}(\Zbb_{\bs}[S],M)$.
-If $M$ is static then $C(S,M)$ is static, since $\Zbb_{\bs}[S]$ is a projective $\Zbb_{\bs}$-module.
-If $M$ is a $\Zbb_{\bs}$-module associated to a compactly generated Hausdorff $\Zbb$-module $N$ (that is, $\underline{N}=M$), then $C(S,M)$ is a $\Zbb_{\bs}$-module associated to the module $C(S,N)$ of continuous functions $S\to N$ endowed with the compact-open topology. \item For an analytic animated ring $\Rcal$, let $\Dcal^{\nuc}(\Rcal)$ denote the full $\infty$-subcategory of $\Dcal(\Rcal)$ spanned by nuclear objects. \end{itemize}
+When $B=\Zbb$, then we simply write $A_{\square}$ for $(A,\Zbb)_{\square}$. \item For a profinite set $S$ and an object $M\in \Dcal(\Zbb_{\square})$, we write $C(S,M)=R\intHom_{\Zbb}(\Zbb_{\square}[S],M)$.
+If $M$ is static then $C(S,M)$ is static, since $\Zbb_{\square}[S]$ is a projective $\Zbb_{\square}$-module.
+If $M$ is a $\Zbb_{\square}$-module associated to a compactly generated Hausdorff $\Zbb$-module $N$ (that is, $\underline{N}=M$), then $C(S,M)$ is a $\Zbb_{\square}$-module associated to the module $C(S,N)$ of continuous functions $S\to N$ endowed with the compact-open topology. \item For an analytic animated ring $\Rcal$, let $\Dcal^{\nuc}(\Rcal)$ denote the full subcategory of $\Dcal(\Rcal)$ spanned by nuclear objects. \end{itemize}